simopt-admin/simopt/docs/cascade.rst

 ------------
 All decision variables should be between 0 and 1.
 The expected total activation cost should be within a cost budget :math:`B`.

 :math:`\sum c_v \cdot u_v \leq B`

 Problem Factors:
 ----------------
 * budget: Max # of replications for a solver to take

-  * Default: 1000
+  * Default: 10000

-* B: Budget for the activation costse
+* B: Budget for the activation costs

   * Default: 200